Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning: Proof of Theorem

 \subsection{Bounding Cumulative Regret}

-For the remaining of the analysis, we combine techniques developed in \citet{zhang2024settling,lee2025minimax} for simpler analysis, although we derive the same result with \citet{zhang2021reinforcement}.
+For the remainder of the analysis, we combine the techniques developed in \citet{zhang2024settling,lee2025minimax} for simpler analysis.
 We complete the proof of \cref{thm:partially known dynamics} by proving the following lemma: \begin{lemma} Under $\Ecal$, the following inequality holds for all $k \in [K]$:

 \end{lemma}

 \begin{proof}[Proof of \cref{lma:partially:final}]

 Recall that $U_h^k$ and $\tilde{U}_h^k$ are functions defined as